ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 # Overview

+This document presents three gossiping mechanisms: SCT Feedback, STH Pollination, and a Trusted Auditor Relationship.

 SCT Feedback enables HTTPS clients to share Signed Certificate Timestamps (SCTs) (Section 3.3 of {{RFC-6962-BIS-09}}) with CT auditors in a privacy-preserving manner by sending SCTs to originating